What you need to know about Guatemalan coffee

 San Marcos - This is the warmest and the wettest of Guatemala's coffee growing regions.
 It receives a remarkable 5 meters of rain annually, and the rainy season begins early.
 Because of this, once the cherries are picked, producers in this area begin with sun drying but finish with machine dryers.
 The varietals grown in this region are Bourbon, Caturra, and Catuai and are harvested from December to March.

 The coffee flavor notes of the different regions in Guatemala.
-Each region boasts a different micro-climate resulting in different flavor profiles for each region.
+Each region boasts a different micro-climate resulting in different flavor profiles that are characteristic for each region - generally.

 Antigua coffee is described as having fine acidity, a full and velvety body, a rich and lively aroma with strong hints of chocolate and caramel.